-To dismiss an employee legally in the UK, you must ensure you have a valid reason for doing so and that you follow a fair procedure.
+To dismiss an employee legally in the UK, you must ensure you have a valid reason for doing so.
+You must also take care to follow a fair procedure.

-It’s a situation no employer wants to find themselves in, and if it’s your first time needing to dismiss someone, the process can feel pretty daunting.
+No employer wants to find themselves needing to dismiss someone, and if it’s your first time doing so, the process can feel pretty daunting.

 Not only is it a difficult conversation to have, but if you follow an unfair process, or fire someone for inappropriate reasons, you place yourself at risk of a tribunal claim.

-So if you do find yourself in the difficult position of needing to let an employee go, how can you make sure you do so fairly and legally?
+So, if you do find yourself needing to let an employee go, how can you make sure you do so fairly and legally?